List of Most Successful Businesses and Startups in Australia

 He says the company is enjoying double-digit revenue growth monthly and has “surpassed a $1 million annualized run rate”.

 Tribe is monetized by taking a 20% cut from participating businesses.

 Tribe has expanded to span teams and offices in the USA, the UK, and the Philippines.
 It currently boasts over 60,000 registered creators, who have combined with Tribe to launch more than 12,000 live campaigns.

 Source: ( techcrunch | smartcompany )

 Founder(s): Adam Jacobs, Finn Age Haensel, Andreas Otto

 Since its launch in 2011 in Sydney, The Iconic has become Australia’s leading online fashion and sports retailer.

-However, it was not always ‘success’ for the Sydney startup, and the startup did have a few rough patches.
+However, it was not always a ‘success’ for the Sydney startup, and the startup did have a few rough patches.